alexchalyy/liri-node-app/README.md

     If user does not provide movie in console, "Mr. Nobody" movie information is displayed.

-    Example of input/output is hown below in screenshot:
+    Example of input/output is shown below in screenshot:

     ![movie this without input](images/nobody.PNG)